Opinion

 v.
 Municipal Liability

-In their complaint, Plaintiffs raise municipal liability claims against Sheriff Richardson in his individual and official capacities, alleging that he adopted a series of unconstitutional customs and policies that promote the use of excessive force.
+in his individual and official capacities, alleging that he adopted a series of unconstitutional customs and policies that promote the use of excessive force.
 Record Document 19 at ¶¶ 138-144.
 Plaintiffs also claim that Sheriff Richardson failed to train and supervise his deputies on various topics relating to the use of force.
 Both parties seek summary judgment on Plaintiffs' municipal liability claims.
 See Record Documents 38-16 at 21 and 50-1 at 33-35.

-As previously mentioned, Section 1983 provides a federal cause of action for “the deprivation of any rights, privileges, or immunities secured by the Constitution and laws” of the United States against any person acting under color of state law.
+As previously mentioned, Section 1983 provides a federal cause of action for "the deprivation of any rights, privileges, or immunities secured by the Constitution and laws" of the United States against any person acting under color of state law.
 42 U.S.C. § 1983.
-The Supreme Court has held that municipalities are “persons” within the meaning of Section 1983.
+The Supreme Court has held that municipalities are "persons" within the meaning of Section 1983.
 Monell v.
 Dep't of Soc.
-Servs. of City of New York, 436 U.S. 658, 690 (1978).
+Servs. of City of New York, 436 U.S. 658, 690, 98 S.Ct.
+2018, 56 L.Ed.2d 611 (1978).
 In the Fifth Circuit, a suit against a sheriff in his official capacity for the tortious actions of his employees is a suit against the municipality.
 Burge v.
 Par. of St. Tammany, 187 F.3d 452, 469-70 (5th Cir.
 1999); see also Pudas v.
 St. Tammany Par., La., No. 18-CV-10052, 2019 WL 2410939, at *3 (E.D.
 La.
 June 7, 2019).
-However, “a municipality cannot be held liable solely because it employs a [constitutional] tortfeasor.”
-Monell, 436 U.S. at 691.
+However, "a municipality cannot be held liable solely because it employs a [constitutional] tortfeasor."
+Monell, 436 U.S. at 691, 98 S.Ct.
+2018.
 A municipality is liable under Monell when the execution of one of its customs or policies was responsible for the constitutional harm.
-Id. at 694.
+Id. at 694, 98 S.Ct.
+2018.

-To successfully prove municipal liability, a plaintiff must establish three elements: “(1) an official policy (or custom), of which (2) a policy maker can be charged with actual or constructive knowledge, and (3) a constitutional violation whose moving force is that policy (or custom).”
+To successfully prove municipal liability, a plaintiff must establish three elements: "(1) an official policy (or custom), of which (2) a policy maker can be charged with actual or constructive knowledge, and (3) a constitutional violation whose moving force is that policy (or custom)."
 Pineda v.
 City of Hous., 291 F.3d 325, 328 (5th Cir.
 2002) (citing Piotrowski v.
 City of Hous., 237 F.3d 567, 578 (5th Cir.
 2001)) (internal marks omitted).
-An “official policy” can be evidenced through “duly promulgated policy statements, ordinances or regulations,” or by a custom that is such a persistent and widespread practice that, although not officially promulgated, it fairly represents a municipal policy because it is “so common and well settled.”
+An "official policy" can be evidenced through "duly promulgated policy statements, ordinances or regulations," or by a custom that is such a persistent and widespread practice that, although not officially promulgated, it fairly represents a municipal policy because it is "so common and well settled."
 Webster v.
 City of Hous., 735 F.2d 838, 841-42 (5th Cir.
 1984); see also Zarnow v.
 City of Wichita Falls, Tex., 614 F.3d 161, 168-69 (5th Cir.
 2010).
 Requiring a plaintiff to identify an official policy ensures that municipalities will only be held liable for constitutional violations that result from the decisions of government officials whose acts can be fairly attributed to those of the municipality itself.
 Bd. of Cnty.
-Comm 'rs of Bryan Cnty., Okla. v.
-Brown, 520 U.S. 397, 404-05 (1997).
+Comm'rs of Bryan Cnty., Okla. v.
+Brown, 520 U.S. 397, 404-05, 117 S.Ct.
+1382, 137 L.Ed.2d 626 (1997).

 The existence of an official policy or custom can be established in one of two ways.
 Zarnow, 614 F.3d at 169.
-“First, a plaintiff must prove either that a pattern of unconstitutional conduct may be shown on the part of municipal actors or employees. . . .
-Alternatively, it may be shown that a final policymaker took a single unconstitutional action.”
+"First, a plaintiff must prove either that a pattern of unconstitutional conduct may be shown on the part of municipal actors or employees....
+Alternatively, it may be shown that a final policymaker took a single unconstitutional action."
 Id. (internal citations omitted).
-“A customary municipal policy cannot ordinarily be inferred from single constitutional violations.”
+"A customary municipal policy cannot ordinarily be inferred from single constitutional violations."
 Piotrowski, 237 F.3d at 581; see Pena v.
 City of Rio Grande City, 879 F.3d 613, 622 (5th Cir.
-2018) (“To plausibly plead a practice so persistent and widespread as to practically have the force of law, ... a plaintiff must do more than describe the incident that gave rise to his injury.” (cleaned up)).
-“A pattern requires similarity, specificity, and sufficiently numerous prior incidents.”
+2018) ("To plausibly plead a practice so persistent and widespread as to practically have the force of law, ... a plaintiff must do more than describe the incident that gave rise to his injury." (cleaned up)).
+"A pattern requires similarity, specificity, and sufficiently numerous prior incidents."
 Davidson v.
 City of Stafford, Tex., 848 F.3d 384, 396 (5th Cir.
 2017) (citing Peterson v.
-City of Fort Worth, Tex., 588 F.3d 838, 851 (5th Cir.
-2009)).
-“Prior indications cannot simply be for any and all ‘bad' or unwise acts, but rather must point to the specific violation in question.”
-Estate of Davis ex rel.
-McCully v.
-City of N. Richland Hills, 406 F.3d 375, 383 (5th Cir.
-2005).
-The Court will analyze Plaintiffs' municipal liability claims below.
+City of Fort Worth, Tex., 588 F.3d

 1. Official Policy or Custom

-In their complaint, Plaintiffs allege that Sheriff Richardson has maintained a series of customs which have become de facto DPSO policies; these include a pattern of the use of excessive force by DPSO deputies, failing to investigate instances of excessive force, employing and retaining individuals with a propensity for “abusing authority and for using excessive force on suspects,” and “inaction and an attitude of indifference towards increasing numbers of excessive use of police force ... by failing to . . . investigate, terminate, and recommend officers for criminal prosecution who participate in excessive use of police force.”
+In their complaint, Plaintiffs allege that Sheriff Richardson has maintained a series of customs which have become de facto DPSO policies; these include a pattern of the use of excessive force by DPSO deputies, failing to investigate instances of excessive force, employing and retaining individuals with a propensity for "abusing authority and for using excessive force on suspects," and "inaction and an attitude of indifference towards increasing numbers of excessive use of police force ... by failing to ... investigate, terminate, and recommend officers for criminal prosecution who participate in excessive use of police force."
 Record Document 19 at ¶¶ 142-43.
 In their motion for summary judgment, Defendants argue that Plaintiffs' allegations are overly conclusory to sufficiently state a claim, that Plaintiffs have insufficiently identified and have not presented evidence to prove that an unconstitutional policy or custom exists, and that municipal liability cannot be premised upon a theory of respondeat superior.
 Record Document 38-16 at 21-22.
-Conversely, in motion for summary judgment, Plaintiffs contend that they have established their failure to train and supervise claim and discuss evidence of seven additional instances between 2018 and 2020 where individuals alleged that DPSO deputies-including Allgrunn-used excessive force.
+Conversely, in motion for summary judgment, Plaintiffs contend that they have established their failure to train and supervise claim and discuss evidence of seven additional instances between 2018 and 2020 where individuals alleged that DPSO deputies— including Allgrunn—used excessive force.
 See Record Document 50-1 at 35-36 (See also Record Document 19 at ¶¶ 64, 66-70, 72).

 Plaintiffs filed various complaints and responses to interrogatories as exhibits to their motion, providing evidence of this assertion.
 Defendants object to the admission of these complaints and interrogatories as inadmissible hearsay, claiming that "[a]nyone can write down something on a sheet of paper and file it in court; thus, these complaints have zero evidentiary value."
 Record Document 71 at 16.
 Plaintiffs argue that they are not offering those pleadings for the truth of the matter asserted, but instead, to prove that Sheriff Richardson knew of multiple instances in which individuals have alleged that his deputies violated their constitutional rights.
 Record Document 82 at 18.
 Defendants' objections are OVERRULED.
 Defendants maintain the right to reurge the issue at trial.